jrfnl/clearPHP/rules/no-unnecessary-string-concatenation.md

 }

 ```

 It is recommended to avoid useless concatenations anytime the volume of the manipulated data is significant (over a few kb)

 ## Rule Details

-This rule is aimed at avoiding limiting the use of  concatenations when data gets large.
+This rule is aimed at minimizing the use of concatenation when data gets large.

 Check for methods that normally manipulate large amounts of data.